-If you’re afraid of the dentist, you’re not alone—millions of people suffer from dental phobia and say they dread going to the dentist because they fear the pain or discomfort associated with dental work.
+If you’re afraid of the dentist, you’re not alone—millions of people suffer from dental phobia and say they dread going to the dentist because they fear the discomfort associated with dental work.
 We recognize this and want to change your opinion of the dentist.
 We invite you to visit us and promise you’ll feel right at home with our caring dentists who always opt for the least invasive solution.

 Previous Negative Experiences or Unsympathetic Dentists

-Many of our patients say they have endured a painful procedure at a different dentist, or they are afraid of needles.
+Many of our patients say they have endured an uncomfortable procedure at a different dentist, or they are afraid of needles.
 Sometimes a bad experience involves a dentist who did not take the time to make the patient feel comfortable or fully explain the procedure.
 We ask questions to understand your fears and concerns before any procedure to help you relax.
 You’ll always feel better after a tooth or gum issue is resolved.
 We don’t rush or push our patients.
 We know it’s your smile, your health, and your choice.